Q-groupoids and their cohomology: Vacant -groupoids

 for $X,Y \in \Gamma(A)$ and extending by the Leibniz rule.
 The Jacobi identity follows from the Jacobi identity for the bracket on $\Gamma(A)$ and the fact that $\tilde{\rho}$ is a Lie algebra homomorphism.

-\begin{dfn}A \emph{groupoid-algebroid matched pair} is a Lie groupoid $G \arrows M$ and a Lie algebroid $A \to M$ (not necessarily the Lie algebroid of $G$) such that $G$ is equipped with an action on $A$, and $A$ is equipped with an action on $G \stackrel{s}{\to} M$. \end{dfn}
+Let $G \arrows M$ be a Lie groupoid and let $A \to M$ be a Lie algebroid (not necessarily the Lie algebroid of $G$), such that $G$ is equipped with an action on $A$, and $A$ is equipped with an action on $G \stackrel{s}{\to} M$.
+Then, based on the above discussion, we may form a square